 This clause defines the client APIs for Media Session Handling to be used by other 5G System components such as a Media Player in a 5GMSd Client or the Media Streamer in a 5GMSu Client.

-NOTE: Client-driven management of edge processing resources via reference point M6 is not specified in this release.
+NOTE: Client-driven management of edge processing resources via reference point M6 or M11 is not specified in this release.

 12.2 Media session handling for downlink media streaming – APIs and functions